912828qj2/912828qj2.github.io/README.md

 1. Registered Github and Github Pages.
 2. Tried to write a blog from scratch.
-4. Tried to use Docs.QQ to help Susu for the thesis.
+3. Tried to use Docs.QQ to help Susu for the thesis.
+4. It turns out Docs.QQ doesn't have footnote function.
+Sigh.

 ### 30th Oct 2019